spmn/GTA.Android.ASILoader/README.md

 6. Sign the APK (uber-apk-signer)
 7. Copy and install the signed APK

-If everything went good, you should see a message in `logcat` from the ASI Loader.
+If everything went good, you should see a message in `logcat` from the ASI Loader at game startup.
 You can also build and load the example mod.